• Skip to primary navigation

 Homepage link

-Home » Keto Breakfast Recipes » Pannenkoeken (Dutch Pancakes)
+Home » Breakfast Recipes » Pannenkoeken (Dutch Pancakes)

 Pannenkoeken (Dutch Pancakes)

-Unlike "Dutch Babies", these pancakes are truly Dutch.
+Pannenkoeken are Dutch pancakes.
+They are similar to French crepes but are thicker and sturdier.
+Unlike "Dutch Babies," which are actually German, these are truly Dutch.
 One of my fondest childhood memories is of my Dutch-born dad standing in the kitchen, making us big, thick pannenkoeken sprinkled with lots of sugar.

 Whole-Wheat Version

-Scroll down to the recipe card for this version.
-My pancakes are smaller than dad's and they are made with whole-wheat flour.
+Head to the recipe card for this version.
+My pancakes are smaller than dad's, and they are made with whole-wheat flour.

 Dad used to sprinkle his pancakes with white sugar, but I use brown sugar because it adds flavor in addition to sweetness.